-2.7 Renal aging and functional loss
+2.5 Renal aging and functional loss

-The gut microbiome plays a very important role in the process of aging in the host.
-When the body is healthy, the gut microbiome helps to protect the host against harmful external factors, such as infection and inflammation.
-The gut microbiome can also alter the host's risk of disease.
 In fact, aging-related changes in the gut microbiome are mainly caused by systemic inflammation and aging of the immune system[50].
 Microbiome alterations have also been demonstrated in aging of the kidney.
 Gut microbes regulate local and systemic innate and adaptive immunity[51].
 When the integrity of the gut barrier is breached, gut bacteria and other toxins can enter into the body's tissues and organs[52].
 Immune cells and inflammatory factors produced during immune activation can contribute to the development of kidney disease[53].
 Moreover, changes in the composition of the flora and metabolite production by the gut microbiota can promote inflammation, oxidative stress and fibrosis in the kidneys.
 Dysregulation of the intestinal flora can lead to production of uremic toxins such as indoxyl sulfate, p-cresol sulfate, and trimethylamine-N-oxide (TMAO).
 The toxin uremia can induce the production of pro-inflammatory factors that trigger inflammation and also promotes cellular aging and kidney fibrosis[54, 55].
 TMAO is also considered to be a central link between the gut microbiome and kidney disease[56].
 TMAO can promote the development of CKD through inducing inflammation and oxidative stress, upregulating scavenger receptors and inhibiting reverse cholesterol transport[57].
 In addition, reductions in intestinal bacteria that produce SCFAs, particularly butyric acid, have been observed in a number of kidney diseases.
 SCFAs are involved in maintenance of the integrity of the intestinal barrier[58].
 SCFAs can also attenuate activation of NF-ĸB, inhibit the production of proinflammatory factors and regulate the activity of Tregs[59, 60].
 The SCFA butyrate can also enhance mitochondrial activity, activate intestinal gluconeogenesis, and regulate epigenetic processes by inhibiting histone deacetylases.
 Thus, butyrate is considered to be a beneficial anti-aging metabolite[61].
+A stable intestinal microbial structure is an important component of the gut microbiota.
+When this homeostasis is disrupted, gut microbiota are responsible for the abnormal immune activation and inflammatory state in the body.
+The transformed role of gut microbes and their metabolites in these two distinct states also demonstrates the great potential of microbes in anti-aging research.

 3 The microbiome — a new therapeutic target for renal injury and aging?